 It can be difficult to know what to do when you sustain an injury or develop significant symptoms of an illness when your regular medical clinic is closed.
-You may head to the Emergency Department at Western Maryland Health System (WMHS) in this situation because you feel like you can’t wait for treatment until you can see your regular doctor.
+You may head to the Emergency Department at UPMC Western Maryland in this situation because you feel like you can’t wait for treatment until you can see your regular doctor.
 After all, it could be Friday night and your clinic won’t be open again until Monday morning.
 You might dread going because your insurance charges a high copay and you know there is often a long wait for service.

 Conditions Treated at Urgent Care vs. a Hospital Emergency Room

 Generally speaking, urgent care is the better choice when you or a family member has a minor injury or symptoms of an illness that are not life-threatening.
-Some examples include:

 - Abdominal pain